Milk Fever In Dogs

 It is not caused from a fever, but rather it is caused by low calcium levels, usually brought on by nursing.

-Sometimes it can occur in pregnant dogs during the last couple of weeks in their pregnancy.
+can occur in pregnant dogs during the last couple of weeks in their pregnancy.

 ©Photo Courtesy of Helena Lo Bello "Bella"